-- (a) Unless otherwise authorized by the ECAA, whenever the requirements of this Part cannot be met to the extent that uncorrected unsafe conditions exist on the airport, the certificate holder or Aerodrome Operator shall limit air carrier operations to those portions of the airport not rendered unsafe by those conditions. - (b) The certificate holder or Aerodrome Operator shall notify the ECAA of any condition which do not meet the standards prescribed in this Part immediately.
+- (a) Unless otherwise authorized by the ECAA, whenever the requirements of this Part cannot be met to the extent that uncorrected unsafe conditions exist on the airport, the certificate holder shall limit air carrier operations to those portions of the airport not rendered unsafe by those conditions. - (b) The certificate holder shall notify the ECAA of any condition which do not meet the standards prescribed in this Part immediately.